Atomarverseucht/ostep-homework/README.md

+These are (in future) my solutions of the OSTEP-Homeworks to learn how Operation Systems are working.

 # Homeworks

 Each chapter has some questions at the end; we call these "homeworks", because you should do the "work" at your "home".
 Make sense?
 It's one of the innovations of this book.